-For the three months ended September 30, 1996, the Company incurred an operating loss of \$672,326 (unaudited).
-During such three month period, the Company generated nominal operating revenues.
-In addition, losses for the two months ended November 30, 1996 have approximated \$500,000 (unaudited) and such losses are expected to continue through at least June 30, 1997.
-The Company's cash and cash equivalents, net of current payables, amounted to approximately \$350,000 (unaudited) at November 30, 1996.
+For the three months ended December 31, 1996, the Company incurred an operating loss of \$1,012,811 (unaudited).
+For the six months ended December 31, 1996, the Company incurred an operating loss of \$1,685,137 (unaudited).
+During such six month period, the Company generated nominal operating revenues.
+In addition, losses for the two months ended February 28, 1997 will approximate \$360,000 (unaudited) and such losses are expected to continue through at least June 30, 1997.
+At December 31, 1996, the Company's working capital was approximately \$941,125 of which \$469,085 was invested in inventory.
+Subsequent to December 31, 1996 and through February 28, 1997, the Company raised approximately \$289,000 through sales of its securities and the exercise of 1996 Warrants.
+Based on its current resources, the Company anticipates that it could fund operations through at least April 1997.
+The Company anticipates that subsequent to the date hereof it would raise approximately \$750,000 through the sales of its securities during the balance of fiscal 1997, providing sufficient capital through at least June 30, 1997.
+The Company believes that after such date, it would be able to fund operations through additional sales of its securities as well as from increased revenues from its business.
 See "Management's Discussion And Analysis of Financial Condition And Results of Operations" and "Financial Statements."

-In August 1996, the Company authorized the issuance of 265,000 shares of Common Stock to two consultants.
-In October 1996, the Company issued and registered these shares under the Act and such shares are freely tradeable thereunder.
-In November 1996, the Company granted to an employee options to purchase up to 50,000 shares of Common Stock at \$.65 per share, granted to a consultant options to purchase up to 50,000 shares of Common Stock at \$.50 per share and granted to an employee options to purchase up to 10,000 shares of Common Stock at \$.50 per share.
-In November 1996, the Company authorized the issuance to a consultant of 160,000 shares of Common Stock.
+In August 1996, the Company authorized the issuance of 265,000 shares of Common Stock to two consultants, Diversified Consulting Group, LLC and Russell Training Group, Inc. In October 1996, the Company issued and registered these shares under the Act and such shares are freely tradeable thereunder.
+The 15,000 shares were issued to Russell Training Group, Inc. at a per share price of \$.53 and the Company recorded consulting expense of \$8,000 in connection with the issuance of these shares.
+The 250,000 shares were issued to Diversified Consulting Group, LLC as compensation for consulting services.
+In connection with the issuance of such shares, the Company recorded consulting expense of \$117,500 (i.e. \$.47 per share).
+In November 1996, the Company granted to an employee, Phillip A. Harvey, options to purchase up to 50,000 shares of Common Stock at \$.65 per share, granted to a consultant, RAM Group, options to purchase up to 50,000 shares of Common Stock at \$.50 per share of Common Stock at \$.50 per share.
+In November 1996, the Company authorized the issuance to a consultant, Jerome M. Wenger, of 160,000 shares of Common Stock as compensation for services.
+The Company has agreed to register these shares under the Act and such shares will be freely tradeable thereunder.
+These shares are scheduled to be issued in four segments of 40,000 shares each over a four month period.
+In connection with the issuance of such shares, the Company will record consulting expense equal to the number of shares issued times the bid price of the Common Stock on the date of such issuance to Mr. Wenger.
 See "Description of Securities."

-In November 1996, the Company reduced the exercise price of the 400,000 options issued to Mr. Herbert in April 1996 and the 50,000 options issued to Mr. Sterling in May 1996 from \$.65 to \$.45.
+In November 1996, the Company reduced the exercise price of the 50,000 options issued to Mr. Kolls in March 1996, the 400,000 options issued to Mr. Herbert in April 1996 and the 50,000 options issued to Mr. Sterling in May 1996 from \$.65 to \$.45.
+The new exercise price of these options was determined by reference to the bid price of the Company's Common Stock on the date the Company reduced the exercise price.
 See "Certain Transactions".